|The National Institute for Restorative Justice

 Oberlin, or Amherst?
 No charter schools there.

-I name these particular Northeast Ohio, predominantly white suburbs
+I name these particular Northeast Ohio, predominantly white suburbs because

 The Lure of School Choice

-Once upon a time the high schools in my neighborhood served as the
+Once upon a time the high schools in my neighborhood served as the center

-their young performed drama, music and dance.
+young performed drama, music and dance.
 Once upon a time.

-Then bussing came, disrupting the communal flow of students and families
+Then bussing came, disrupting the communal flow of students and families to

-to and from those spaces.
+and from those spaces.
 Attendance dropped: miss the bus without private

 transportation, you’re out.
 The displacement impeded the easy access for both